Please note – you will leave a website owned by MacroGenics, Inc.

 MacroGenics is not responsible for any content on the third party website.

-Monoclonal antibodies that target the immune checkpoints Lymphocyte-activation gene 3 (LAG-3) and PD-1 have shown enhanced clinical antitumor activity when given in combination.
-Recognizing the therapeutic potential of dual checkpoint blockade, we have engineered MGD013, a IgG4κ bispecific DART® molecule, to bind PD-1 and LAG-3 concomitantly or independently and disrupt these non-redundant inhibitory pathways to further restore exhausted T-cell function.
+Tebotelimab (previously known as MGD013) is an investigational, bispecific DART® molecule designed to independently or coordinately block PD-1 and LAG-3 checkpoint molecules to sustain or restore the function of exhausted T cells for the treatment of cancer.
+Monoclonal antibodies that target the immune checkpoints Lymphocyte-activation gene 3 (LAG-3) and PD-1 may have enhanced clinical activity when given in combination.
+Tebotelimab has been engineered to bind PD-1 and LAG-3 concomitantly or independently and disrupt these non-redundant inhibitory pathways to further restore exhausted T-cell function.